Population transfer in the Soviet Union: Possible motivations

-However, this idea by Park, Martin, Hirsch, Weiner and other "revisionists" that the Soviet deported peoples either were not fully loyal or had not proven their loyalties beyond a reasonable doubt in the late 1930s prior to WWII has been refuted through their actions defending the USSR as part of the INO (foreign division) of the OPGU-NKVD-KGB intelligence operations outside of the USSR from 1920-1945 and even to the end of the USSR.
+However, this idea by Park, Martin, Hirsch, Weiner, and other "revisionists" that the Soviet deported peoples either were not fully loyal or had not proven their loyalties beyond a reasonable doubt in the late 1930s prior to World War II has been refuted through their actions defending the USSR as part of the INO (foreign division) of the OPGU-NKVD-KGB intelligence operations outside of the USSR from 1920 to 1945 and even to the end of the USSR.
 Thus, the primary explanation is that the Soviet"nationalities deportations" and the selection of who would be deported versus those who would not be was based in great part on ethnic and racial prejudices, stereotypes and tropes.
 This is because those not stigmatized as "enemies of the state" did not prove themselves to be any more loyal than those who were deported.
-The work of Jon K. Chang, Andrews & Mitrokhin, Sudoplatov and others have shown that the Soviet Koreans, Chinese, Poles, Germans, Finns, Greeks, Iranians and Turks served loyally in Soviet espionage operations abroad from 1920 to 1945.
-See the 2023 article by Chang on East Asians (Soviet Koreans and Chinese, Germans and Finns in Soviet intelligence operations abroad during the Stalinist era.
-This article contains case studies on Willie Fisher (a Soviet Baltic German), Reino Hayhanen (a Soviet Finn) and Konon Molody (a Ukrainian and naturalized American) and their contributions to the INO operations.
-The duo of Fisher and Molody behind German lines during WWII performed many daring escapades and feats.
-The USSR utilized approximately 1200 or more East Asians in Soviet intelligence.
-Soviet Germans, Poles and Turks (using Turks, Tatars, Azeris and others) were recruited in higher numbers than the East Asians for the overseas (INO) operations.
+The work of Jon K. Chang, Andrews, Mitrokhin, Sudoplatov, and others have shown that the Soviet Koreans, Chinese, Poles, Germans, Finns, Greeks, Iranians, and Turks served loyally in Soviet espionage operations abroad from 1920 to 1945.
+See the 2023 article by Chang on East Asians (Soviet Koreans and Chinese, Germans, and Finns in Soviet intelligence operations abroad during the Stalinist era.
+This article contains case studies on Willie Fisher (a Soviet Baltic German), Reino Hayhanen (a Soviet Finn), and Konon Molody (a Ukrainian and naturalized American) and their contributions to the INO operations.
+The duo of Fisher and Molody behind German lines during World War II performed many daring escapades and feats.
+The USSR utilized approximately 1,200 or more East Asians in Soviet intelligence.
+Soviet Germans, Poles, and Turks (using Turks, Tatars, Azeris, and others) were recruited in higher numbers than the East Asians for the overseas (INO) operations.
 The fact that large numbers of Soviet minorities (Soviet Muslims, the diaspora peoples, Siberians and the Finno-Ugric peoples of the USSR) were recruited from each of the Soviet communities showed that there was widespread support, loyalties and generally, a deep inculcation of Soviet values.

-Robert Conquest stated that these nationalities were transferred because "in Stalin's view, either welcomed or not opposed the Germans".
+Robert Conquest stated that these nationalities were transferred because they "in Stalin's view, either welcomed or not opposed the Germans".

 In contrast, the views of J. Otto Pohl and Jon K. Chang affirm that the Soviet Union, its officials and everyday citizens produced and reproduced (from the Tsarist era) racialized (primordialist) views, policies and tropes regarding their non-Slavic peoples.
 Norman M. Naimark believed that the Stalinist "nationalities deportations" were forms of national-cultural genocide.
 The deportations at the very least changed the cultures, way of life and world views of the deported peoples as the majority were sent to Soviet Central Asia and Siberia.